masashitsubaki/CPI_prediction/README.md

 The details of the above model are described in our paper.

-Note that, in our paper we propose a graph neural network (GNN) for molecules, which is based on learning representations of r-radius subgraphs (or called fingerprints) in molecules.
+Note that, in our paper we propose a graph neural network (GNN) for molecules, which is based on learning representations of r-radius subgraphs (i.e., fingerprints) in molecules.
 The details of our GNN and its implementation for predicting various molecular properties are provided in https://github.com/masashitsubaki/GNN_molecules.

 ## Characteristics

-- This code is easy to use.
-After setting the environment (e.g., PyTorch), preprocessing data and learning a model can be done by only two commands (see "Usage").
+- This code is easy-to-use.
+After setting the environment (e.g., PyTorch), preprocessing CPI data and learning a model can be done by only two commands (see "Usage").
-- If you prepare dataset with the same format as provided in the dataset directory, your can learn our model with your dataset by the two commands (see "Training of our neural network using your CPI dataset").
+- If you prepare a dataset with the same format as provided in the dataset directory, you can learn our model with your dataset by the two commands (see "Training of our neural network using your CPI dataset").